marcusasplund/diascanner/README.md

 5. A remote shutter cable for said DSLR

-6. An old Dia Projector with a remote control cable
+6. An old Slide projector with remote controlled feed

 Cut the cables to both remotes and connect the right cables to each relay, what cables to fit where, you have to figure out your self as this might vary depending of